luxonis/depthai-docs-website/source/pages/api.rst

     This mode adjusts the focus continually to provide the best in-focus image stream and should be used when the camera is standing still while capturing.
 Focusing procedure is done as fast as possible.

-    This is the defaut mode the DepthAI operates in.
+    This is the default mode the DepthAI operates in.

   .. attribute:: AF_MODE_CONTINUOUS_VIDEO